KillyMXI/FsiOddityDemo/readme.md

 (Both are shown as `Microsoft (R) F# Interactive version 10.4.0 for F# 4.6`.)

-## Referencing library dll from a script (library project depends on another library dll)
+## Referencing library dll from a script (library project depends on another library dll) - Debug build

 The script `script3.fsx` trying to make use of the library `C.dll`.